Top Takeaways From This Post

 As mentioned earlier, Germany has a large freelance economy.
-High skilled freelancers are in demand.
-If you don’t speak fluent German you may find it hard to find consistent work.
+High-skilled freelancers are in demand.
+But if you don’t speak fluent German you may find it hard to get consistent work.

 You may be a freelancer in a field that does not require German language skills (IT, software dev etc), however, German businesses operate in German on day to day basis.

 Limited German skills will make communication with your client and their team challenging.
 You may also have to limit your business networking to English-speaking professional groups, which are still a minority in Germany.